Xyfir/Documentation/xyfir-annotations/help.md

 **Generating a map annotation:** By checking the box for *Map Annotation* our system will automatically create a map annotation using the item's text as a search query (for Google Maps, etc).
 Enable map annotation generation if your selected item's text is a place that can be found on an actual map (a place, city, zip code, etc).

-**When to enable *Prepend Value:*** You should use this feature when you wish to create a more relevant search annotation using the selected item's text.
-For example, with this feature disabled, the created annotation's search query would simply be the selected item's text.
-However when it is enabled, an additional 'Web Search' annotation would also be created with the search query being `prepend-value item-text`.
-Usually this `prepend-value` should be the book's title or a shortened version of it that a search engine will understand.

 **What *Create All* does:** Create all will automatically create a single set item for every found item listed.
 Each item will contain one search (the item's text) and one annotation (of type 'Web Search').
-As usual, if you have **Prepend Value** enabled, each item will have *two* 'Web Search' annotations: one with the prepend value, and one without.
+If 'Search Context' has a value then context will be added to all of the created annotations.

 ## Changes